Avast tops our best free antivirus software shortlist, but it has its own premium plans for those who need a little extra.

 For those who are worried about the dangers of public WiFi, Avira offers a virtual private network solution for customers called Phantom VPN.
 It’s unlimited for Avira Prime users, putting it ahead of the capped VPN service offered with Bitdefender (see our Bitdefender review).

-Avira Phantom VPN doesn’t match up to the quality of the best VPN providers in the market, such as ExpressVPN, but it’s good to have the option available.
+Avira Phantom VPN doesn’t match up to the quality of the best VPN providers in the market, such as ExpressVPN, but it’s good to have the option available (read our Avira Phantom VPN review).
 Avira also provides a password manager for customers to help you learn how to set up a strong password for your accounts.

 If you’re worried about your privacy, Avira Privacy Pal works through your various PC and browser settings to optimize how your data is used.
 Along with other features, it’ll disable location access and remove privacy cookies.

 Mobile protection is offered, too, for users with Android and iOS devices.
 It blocks dangerous websites, fake and suspicious callers, and lets you track your device if it’s stolen.